 Completion of an accredited healthcare administration program readies students to take their state’s required licensure exam.
 Most healthcare administration positions don’t require licensure.
 However, there are advantages to taking the test before starting a job search.

 - You will appear more professional.
 Adding a license or other certification to your résumé shows a commitment to mastering your field.
-Managers will see your initiative and reward it with increased responsibilities, better pay, and glowing recommendations when you’re ready to move on to other positions.
+Managers will see your initiative and reward it with increased responsibilities and glowing recommendations.

 - Your knowledge will be validated.
 Degree requirements, even for accredited programs, can vary greatly.
 Gaining your license gives potential employers third-party proof that you learned all the basic skills they need to help run their medical practice.